nomadjimbob/mikio/README.md

 ## Dark Mode

 Mikio now supports dark mode!
-When the user prefers a dark theme, or has selected dark mode, the body tag will contain the class `mikio-dark`
+When the user prefers a dark theme, or has selected dark mode, the body tag will contain the class `mikio-dark`.
+The navbar toggle is disabled by default.

 ## Mikio Plugin